Netcracker/KubeMarine/documentation/Maintenance.md

 ### Restore Procedure Parameters

+JSON schema for procedure inventory is available by [URL](../kubemarine/resources/schemas/restore.json?raw=1).
+For more information, see [Validation by JSON Schemas](Installation.md#validation-by-json-schemas).

 **Note**: There are some examples located in [procedure.yaml examples](../examples/procedure.yaml).

 To start the procedure, you must mandatory specify `backup_location` parameter.
 Other parameters are optional, if necessary, you can also specify them.